FG opens e-passport offices in Italy, Spain, three others

 Tunji-Ojo emphasised the dedication of President Bola Tinubu’s government to citizens’ diplomacy and the enhancement of services to the diaspora community.

-This, he said positioned Nigeria as the first country in Africa and the fifth worldwide to embrace the technological achievement.
+This, he said, positioned Nigeria as the first country in Africa and the fifth worldwide to embrace technological achievement.

-Tunji-Ojo highlighted that the enhanced e-Passport would significantly reduced processing delays in Europe, provided applicants adhered strictly to application guidelines.
+Tunji-Ojo highlighted that the enhanced e-Passport would significantly reduce processing delays in Europe, provided applicants adhered strictly to application guidelines.

-This, he said including utilising the online application and payment platform at passport.immigration.gov.ng and ensuring the synchronisation of their passport application data with their National Identification Number (NIN).
+This, he said, includes utilising the online application and payment platform at passport.immigration.gov.ng and ensuring the synchronisation of their passport application data with their National Identification Number (NIN).

 He added that the advanced travel document offers three categories: i.
-32-page Five-year validity category ii.
-64-page Five-year validity category iii.
-64-page Ten-year validity category (for adults only)
+32-page five-year validity category ii.
+64-page five-year validity category iii.
+64-page 10-year validity category (for adults only).

 He enjoined applicants with complaints to use the following channels for resolution.